louis-quaintance/ti-uiautomator/README.md

 ##Ti-uiautomator

-Ever wanted to write functional tests for Android apps written natively using Java or Titanium, look no further.
+Ever wanted to write functional tests for Android apps written natively using Java or Titanium?
+Well look no further.

 This project was written after finding Calabash and Appium to be very unstable.
 The answer is to go native for each mobile platform.

 Check out the features folder for how to write cucumber like steps.

 And also check out src/com/ti/uiautomator/FunctionalTestBase for common steps you can use.
 The Java annotations contain regexes which the framework uses to match to the steps in the feature files.
+It uses the Java Reflection API

 ###Setup Dev Env